 🍼🐴 Foals raised without a mother often develop behavior issues.
 Because of this, raising an orphan baby horse is best left to professional horse handlers.
 These professional handlers may have access to nurse mares or orphan foal feeders.

 Whether you are planning on purchasing a foal or raising your own from a pregnant mare, getting a baby horse requires preparation.

-If you’ve never had a baby horse on your farm before, you will need to “baby proof” your farm similar to the way that you would make a home safe for human baby.
+If you’ve never had a baby horse on your farm before, you will need to “baby proof” your farm similar to the way that you would make a home safe for a human baby.

-Stalls, fences, and gates will need to be checked to ensure that they can contain a much smaller than adult sized horse.
+Stalls, fences, and gates will need to be checked to ensure that they can contain a much smaller than adult-sized horse.

 If you have the resources to purchase a baby horse and board it at a horse boarding farm, you will want to interview potential boarding facilities.
 If they don’t have experience housing very young horses, your foal may not have access to the right kind of food or socialization – things that are very important for growing a healthy baby horse.

 The cheapest part of owning a horse is the initial purchase.
 That is true for foals and weanlings.
 As your baby horse grows up, it will need all new equipment as it outgrows its tack.
 Your baby horse will also need regular veterinary care, farrier visits, and eventually, professional training.

 If you have not raised a young horse before, it is very important that you seek the assistance of a horse trainer (or the mentorship of an experienced horse breeder) while your foal is still young.
 Novice horse owners can accidentally create “cute” habits in baby horses that become very dangerous when the baby grows into a 1200lb horse!
 Too often, these horses become unrideable and often end up sold, resold, given away on craigslist, and eventually neglected or abused.